J-Pesos/GSEnumeration/README.txt

 Relationship_Search.py is code that must be edited to take in a generation_depth.xlsx, meioses_event.xlsx, and half_full.xlsx excel files generation from Enumeration.py for an individual family.
 Relationship_Search.py can then be run to prompt the user for relationship metrics to searh for a specific relationship type in a family represented by the three excel files.
 Output is written to the console before starting another search.

-Visualization_v2 is an R script that provides the code template for creating beeswarm plots out of the results .csv output from Enumeration.py.
+Visualization is an R script that provides the code template for creating beeswarm plots out of the results .csv output from Enumeration.py.

 ### How to cite this project?